 Molly graduated in 2020 from Saint Joseph’s University with a B.S. in Biology.
 There, she researched the developmental consequences of antidepressant exposure during the postnatal period.
 Molly currently is working on projects assessing the effects of stress on cognition.
 She also is pursuing a master’s degree in Forensic Medicine at PCOM and hopes to pursue a career in forensic science.

 James Flowers II, B.A.

 James graduated with a B.A. in Psychology from Temple University in 2019.
 During his undergraduate studies, he investigated impulsivity and early life adversity in the Neuroendocrinology & Behavior lab at Temple.
+Currently, James is working on a number of studies, including assessing stress-induced changes in maternal care.
 James would like to pursue a career in neuroscience research.

 Undergraduate Research Assistants

 Jamie Palmer, M.S., Doctoral Student in Neuroscience, The University of Texas at Austin

 Alexander Telenson, M.S., Doctoral Student in Neuroscience, Northwestern University

 Kimberly Wiersielis, Ph.D., Postdoctoral Fellow, Mentor: Troy Roepke, Department of Animal Sciences, Rutgers University

 Cory Ardekani, B.S., Doctoral Student in Biopsychology, University of California Davis

 George McClung, V.M.D., Critical Care Research Fellow at Clinical Investigation Facility, David Grant USAF Medical Center